-While CashUSA.com doesn’t lend any money itself, the company uses its large network of state and Tribal lenders to connect you with a counterparty that’s willing to offer you a loan.
-When navigating the site, you’ll find the company provides a user-friendly experience that helps make applying for a loan simple and easy.
-Through its fast and convenient lending portal, you can apply for a personal loan, and if approved, received funds in as little as one business day.
+While CashUSA.com doesn’t lend any money itself, the company uses its large network of state and Tribal lenders to connect you with a counterpart that’s willing to offer you a loan.
+When navigating the site, you’ll find the company provides a user-friendly experience that helps make applying for a loan easy.
+This is a fast and convenient lending portal where you can apply for a personal loan.
+And if approved, you receive your funds in as little as one business day.
 Some of its lenders also offer lines of credit.

-So whether it’s an unexpected emergency, or you’re looking to consolidate high-interest debt, CashUSA can provide reliable solutions when you need it most.
+So whether it’s an emergency or you’re looking to consolidate high-interest debts, CashUSA provides reliable solutions.

 To qualify for a CashUSA loan, there are a few boxes you need to check.
 While the list is not extensive, make sure you meet the company’s criteria before applying:

 The best part about CashUSA.com is the company does not have a minimum credit score requirement.
-Unlike other lenders that rely solely on your credit score, CashUSA’s lenders take into account your job history and payroll history to quantify your creditworthiness.
-During the application process, the company won’t ask about your credit history, so even if you have bad credit – or no credit history at all – you can still obtain a loan through CashUSA.
+Unlike other lenders that rely solely on your credit score, CashUSA lenders consider your job history and payroll history to quantify your creditworthiness.
+The company won’t ask about your credit history during the application process, so even if you have bad credit – or no credit history at all – you can still obtain a loan through CashUSA.

-CashUSA offers loans ranging from $500 to $10,000, and – according to their website – the amount can increase depending on your qualifications.
-APRs range from 5.99% to 35.99% and loan durations range from 90 days to 72 months.
+CashUSA offers loans ranging from $100 to $10,000, and – according to their website – the amount can increase depending on your qualifications.
+APRs range from 5.99% to 35.99%, and loan duration range from 3 to 72 months.
 If you have bad credit, expect your APR to fall at the high-end of the range, while if you have good credit, you can expect a competitive interest rate near the low-end.
-Regardless of your credit score though, CashUSA’s APRs are still much more affordable than a car title loan.
+Regardless of your credit score, CashUSA APRs are still much more affordable than a car title loan.

 While CashUSA doesn’t charge any fees to apply or get approved for a personal loan – as we mentioned above – the company is not the actual lender.
-Once your loan request is approved, you’re re-directed to the actual lenders e-signature page where you’re presented with all the information regarding applicable fees.
+Once your loan request is approved, you will be redirected to the actual lender page, where you’re presented with all the information regarding applicable fees.
 Remember, just because you submit a request does not mean you’re required to accept the loan offer.
-Make sure you carefully read the terms and conditions to determine if the arrangement is right for you.
+Ensure you carefully read the terms and conditions to determine if the arrangement is right for you.
 As well, don’t be so quick to accept the first offer.
 If you have the time, shop around and see if another lender is willing to provide more attractive terms.

 After your loan is finalized, funds are automatically deposited into your checking account.
 You provide this information to the company during the application process.
-When it comes time to repay the loan, the funds are automatically deducted from the same account on the loans due date.
-To avoid any excess fees, make sure your account has sufficient funds to cover the loan repayment, including interest and fees.
+When the time to repay the loan comes, the funds will be automatically deducted from the same account on the due date.
+To avoid excess fees, ensure your account has sufficient funds to cover the loan repayment, including interest and fees.

-Outlined within CashUSA’s terms and conditions, additional charges and fees will apply if you can’t repay the loan balance or you miss a monthly payment.
-However, because CashUSA is not the actually lender, the company can’t quantify the exact amount, as it varies by lender.
-Like the other details we mentioned above, take your time to read the terms and conditions and think about whether you can handle an unexpected outcome.
-Remember, personal loans don’t need to be scary, you just need to plan for what can happen.
+Outlined within CashUSA terms and conditions, additional fees will apply if you can’t repay the loan balance or miss a monthly payment.
+However, because CashUSA is not the actual lender, the company can’t quantify the exact amount, as it varies by lender.
+You should also read the terms and conditions and think about whether you can handle an unexpected outcome.
+Remember, personal loans don’t need to be scary.
+You need to plan for what can happen.

-Because CashUSA is not the actual lender, its network of counterparties are the ones subject to the Fair Debt Collection Practices Act (FDCPA).
-If you find yourself in a position where you can’t repay your loan, understand that you have rights and that lenders are not allowed to harass you to collect the debt.
+Because CashUSA is not an actual lender, its network of counterparties are the ones subject to the Fair Debt Collection Practices Act (FDCPA).
+If you find yourself in a position where you can’t repay your loan, understand that you have rights and that lenders cannot harass you to collect the debt.